Unfair to care

 2. Share campaign assets on Social Media

-We’ve created some graphics and a suggested post for you to share on your social media feeds to show your friends and followers that you are supporting frontline social care workers to get the pay they deserve.
+We’ve created some graphics for you to share on your social media feeds to show your friends and followers that you are supporting frontline social care workers to get the pay they deserve.

 Download Social Assets